The GUI (Golfing Union of Ireland) was established in 1891, making Ireland the first country in the world to set up a Golfing Union.

 Famous for its golf courses

 But aside from the luxurious Golf courses – Ireland has masses of Council maintained, municipal Golf courses.
 These courses were constructed after an influx in popularity for the game on the Island shortly after World War II.
 Golfing wasn’t the most cost-effective sport and the sportsmen who occupied the clubs were more than likely wealthy professionals.
-However, after the war – things changed and people became more relaxed and involved in leisurely activities – resulting in the rise of public courses, which inevitably sparked off an interest from men, women and children alike.
+However, after the war – things changed and people became more relaxed and involved in leisurely activities – resulting in the rise of public courses, which inevitably sparked off interest from men, women and children alike.
 It is upon such courses that Irish Golfing Legends such as Padraig Harrington of Dublin and Darren Clarke of Tyrone began their Golfing careers as amateurs, eventually progressing to a professional standard resulting in seven PGA Tour wins between them.

 Ireland is renowned as being one of only a handful of endowed countries with the most Golf Courses per capita.
-Albeit, not a traditional ‘Gaelic’ Sport, Golf is one steeped in deep Irish Heritage and the sport is promoted through local Councils, Schools and Universities.
+Albeit, not a traditional ‘Gaelic’ Sport, Golf is one steeped in deep Irish Heritage and the sport is promoted through local Councils, Schools, and Universities.
 Also, the sport’s popularity is not restricted to a male following.
 The LGU (Ladies Golf Union) is the governing body for women’s’ Golf in Ireland and Great Britain, which oversees several All-Ireland Championships in Women’s’ Golf.

-Ireland boasts magnificent courses, a ream of Golfing heroes and some of the most stunning scenery imaginable; proving both a joy and a challenge to Golfers of all handicaps.
+Ireland boasts magnificent courses, a ream of Golfing heroes and some of the most stunning scenery imaginable; proving both a joy and a challenge to golfers of all handicaps.